 Available or current treatment guidelines

 No form of conservative treatment, drugs, physical therapy, or manual therapy has ever been tested for efficacy for proven lumbar z-joint pain.
 In the cervical spine, evidence of therapeutic efficacy is limited for intraarticular interventions, moderate for facet joint nerve blocks and strong for neurolysis.
-The two most popular neurolytic techniques are radiofrequency (RF) therapy.
-In the lumbar spine, the evidence is moderate for all three interventions, however no significant difference has been detected for pain relief and functional improvement between intra-articular steroid infiltration or RF denervation.14 In recent guidelines published by the American Society of Regional Anesthesia and Pain Management, the authors acknowledged that their positions would be controversial due to significant gaps in the literature.15
+The two most popular neurolytic techniques are radiofrequency (RF) therapy and cryoneurolysis (CN).
+In the lumbar spine, the evidence is moderate for all three interventions.
+However, no significant difference has been detected for pain relief and functional improvement between intra-articular steroid infiltration or RF denervation.14 In recent guidelines published by the American Society of Regional Anesthesia and Pain Management, the authors acknowledged that their positions would be controversial due to significant gaps in the literature.15

 At different disease stages

-New onset / acute– Initial treatment emphasizes education, local pain control with nonsteroidal anti-inflammatory drugs (NSAIDs), topical cream, some modalities and physical therapy that includes instructions on therapeutic proper posture and spine mechanics, activity modification, exercises avoiding direction of pain and spinal mobilization or manipulation.
-On occasion, an intraarticular steroid injection of the painful facet joint may be indicated to facilitate participation in physical therapy.
-Strong evidence supports the use muscle relaxants in acute back pain.
-12
+New onset / acute – Initial treatment emphasizes education, local pain control with acetaminophen, nonsteroidal anti-inflammatory drugs (NSAIDs), muscle relaxants, topical creams, some modalities, including acupuncture, and physical therapy that includes instructions on therapeutic proper posture and spine mechanics, activity modification, exercises avoiding direction of pain and spinal mobilization or manipulation.16 On occasion, an intraarticular steroid injection of the painful facet joint may be indicated to facilitate participation in physical therapy.14

-Chronic /Stable– This is the maintenance phase in which strengthening exercises using eccentric muscle contraction are done, followed by functional exercises (standing in multiple planes) with transition to a home program.
+Chronic /Stable – This is the maintenance phase in which strengthening exercises using eccentric muscle contraction are done, followed by functional exercises (standing in multiple planes) with transition to a home program.
 If pain persists during this phase and the patient has a positive response to diagnostic and confirmatory medial branch nerve blocks, then radiofrequency ablation is indicated.
 2 Judicious use of medications such as NSAIDs, or narcotics (short term) for selected patients, can be necessary to maintain function and quality of life.
 For psychiatric comorbidities, evidence supports the use of antidepressants for chronic LBP.14 There is no strong evidence to support the use of surgical intervention for facet pain.
 However, surgical interventions may be considered in cases of concomitant spondylolisthesis.

 Coping mechanisms, home exercise program and family teaching is an essential part of the rehabilitation program.